chrisandrewcl/vue-fallback/README.md

 ## Known issues

-When no `#pending` slot is given, the component does nothing.
-This probably happens because it works like a fragment, so since there is no root element it is not possible to make further updates to the DOM.
+Current implementation tries to circumvent Vue single-root rule by unwrapping the component content but this results in Vue not being able to make further changes to the DOM, which is a deal-breaker.

+The [functional branch](https://github.com/chrisandrewcl/vue-fallback/tree/functional) has another implementation that uses a functional component to work around this issue.

 ## TODO

 - [ ] Add tests
 - [ ] Improve docs
 - [ ] Get usage feedback
-- [x] Publish